 Licensing requirements and therefore school requirements vary by state, but there is a general set of requirements that top cosmetology schools adhere to.
 These include:

 - GED or high school education

 - Must complete a board-approved program

-The BLS (2017) says that most cosmetology training programs last about 9 months.
+The U.S. Bureau of Labor Statistics says that most cosmetology training programs last about 9 months (2017).
 This will depend on what type of program you choose.
 Certificate and diploma programs can typically be completed in 9-12 months.
-Meanwhile, an Associate’s program in Cosmetology will require about 18-24 months of training.
+Meanwhile, an Associate program in Cosmetology will require about 18-24 months of training.
 The last portion of your program is typically your clock hours required for licensure.
 This will take place in a real work environment, or some form of training facility set up by your school.

 No matter how long your options for training last, make sure any program you choose meets your state requirements for cosmetologist licensure.

 The cost to enroll in cosmetology school will depend on a variety of factors, including: